Skip to Content

 • You and your child suffered damages caused by the injury

 Building a strong case requires well-organized evidence.
-We gather medical records, consult recognized professionals when needed, and develop a clear timeline of care.
-In New Mexico, families must show a direct link between the provider’s actions and the outcome.
-Every note, record, and communication has the potential to clarify whether you are eligible for financial relief for your child’s injuries.
+We gather medical records including prenatal, delivery, and NICU documentation, consult recognized professionals when needed, and develop a clear timeline of care.
+It’s also worth noting that multiple parties may share liability, including the OB/GYN, nurses, a surgeon, the hospital, or a combination, each with separate legal exposure.
+Working with an experienced cerebral palsy lawyer in Albuquerque can help ensure every responsible party is identified and pursued.
+Every note, record, and communication has the potential to clarify whether you’re eligible for financial relief for your child’s injuries.

 Understanding New Mexico’s Legal Deadlines & Procedures

 In New Mexico, families pursuing a cerebral palsy lawsuit must comply with strict statutes of limitations.
-Generally, you have three years from the date of the injury to file a claim.
-However, when the injured person is a minor, the law may extend the deadline—sometimes allowing claims until the child turns 19.
+Under NMSA 41-5-13, you generally have three years from the date of the malpractice act to file a claim.
+When the injured person is a minor, the law extends this window: under the 2021 amendment effective January 1, 2022, a minor has one year from the age of majority (18) to bring a claim, meaning until the child’s 19th birthday.

-Because these rules have exceptions, it is critical to consult an experienced New Mexico cerebral palsy lawyer as soon as possible.
-Acting quickly not only ensures your case is filed on time but also gives your attorney the opportunity to gather evidence, consult experts, and prepare the strongest case possible.
+Because these rules have exceptions, it’s important to consult an experienced New Mexico cerebral palsy lawyer as soon as possible.
+Acting quickly not only helps ensure your case is filed on time but also gives your attorney the opportunity to gather evidence, consult experts, and prepare the strongest case possible.
+Filing with the New Mexico Medical Review Commission (MRC) also tolls the statute of limitations until 30 days after the panel issues its decision.

 Additionally, some claims may first need to be reviewed by the New Mexico Medical Review Commission before proceeding to court.
 An attorney familiar with these procedures can guide your family through each step, protecting your rights while you focus on caring for your child.